 - Heart function tests

-- Imaging such as an ultrasound
+- Imaging such as an ultrasound or CT scan

 - Endoscopy, a camera used to examine the upper digestive tract